2019 English Channel Piper PA-46 crash: Investigation

 The crash site lies in international waters.
 Under Annex 13 to the Convention on Civil Aviation, the National Transportation Safety Board (NTSB) had responsibility for investigating the accident because the aircraft was registered in the United States.
 The NTSB, in agreement with the Air Accidents Investigation Branch (AAIB) delegated responsibility for the investigation to the AAIB because the aircraft was based in the UK.
 On 23 January 2019, the AAIB opened an investigation into the accident.
-Assistance was given by France's Bureau d’Enquêtes et d’Analyses, the British Civil Aviation Authority, the European Union Aviation Safety Agency, Argentina's Junta de Investigación de Accidentes de Aviación Civil and the NTSB.
+Assistance was given by France's Bureau d’Enquêtes et d’Analyses, the British Civil Aviation Authority (CAA), the European Union Aviation Safety Agency, Argentina's Junta de Investigación de Accidentes de Aviación Civil and the NTSB.

 Part of the investigation covered the operational aspects related to the accident including licensing and flight plans.
 David Ibbotson had undergone training to become a commercial pilot between 2012 and 2014, but had dropped out before it was completed; his private pilot licence did not permit him to carry passengers for profit.
 Ibbotson's type rating for the Piper Malibu had expired months prior to the crash.
 While at Nantes Atlantique Airport, Ibbotson had posted on Facebook that he was "a bit rusty" with the instrument landing system on the Piper Malibu.

-Post mortem tests on Sala's body showed exposure to carbon monoxide with a carboxyhemoglobin level of 58%, which could have led to symptoms including seizure, unconsciousness or a heart attack.
-The AAIB considers it likely that the pilot would also have been exposed to carbon monoxide.
+Post mortem tests on Sala's body showed exposure to carbon monoxide (CO) with a carboxyhemoglobin level of 58%, which could have led to symptoms including seizure, unconsciousness or a heart attack.
+The AAIB considered it likely that the pilot would also have been exposed to CO.
 The AAIB said that it had no plans to raise the wreckage of the plane from the seabed, saying "In this case, we consider that it will not add significantly to the investigation and we will identify the correct safety issues through other means."

+The accident investigation prompted the CAA to publish a leaflet, Legal to Fly, to advise travellers how to identify and avoid unlicenced air charters.